Chop Chop (franchise): TV series

-Following the success of the shorts, Teletoon greenlit the longer form series in March 2016.
-Once again made by Sardine Productions, the series, simply called Chop Chop Ninja, consists of 40 eleven-minute episodes or 20 twenty-two-minute episodes.
-It debuted on Télétoon on September 1, 2018.
+After the shorts proved successful, Teletoon approved the production of a longer series in March 2016.
+Produced by Sardine Productions, the series, titled Chop Chop Ninja, includes 40 eleven-minute episodes or 20 twenty-two-minute episodes.
+It debuted on in French on Télétoon on September 3, 2018.
 The English-language premiere aired on Teletoon on October 6, 2018.

 Episodes

-Intersitials (2014)
+Interstitials (2014)

-There are nine interstitial episodes.
+There were ten interstitial episodes.
 Each character does the challenge and the interstitials air for one-and-a-half minutes.